wimneel/ExData_Plotting1/README.md

 ## The four plots

-Our overall goal here is simply to examine how household energy usage varies over a 2-day period in February, 2007.
+Our overall goal here is to examine how household energy usage varies over a 2-day period in February, 2007.
 All plots are constructed using the base plotting system.